mozhgan-peyvand/VersionCatalogSample/README.md

 6. **Building and Running the Project:**
    - Build and run your project to verify that the dependencies are correctly resolved, and the custom plugin is applied.
 ## Defining New Plugins
+  Custom plugins in Android development can be extremely helpful for managing complex projects and streamlining repetitive tasks.
+Here are a few use cases where custom plugins can be beneficial:

+   - Build Variants or Build Types: Custom plugins allow you to define and configure specific build variants or build types that are unique to your project.
+For example, you can create a plugin that sets up different configurations for debug, release, or staging builds.
+This helps in maintaining consistent and efficient build configurations across multiple modules.

+   - Dependency Management: If your project has a set of common dependencies that are used across multiple modules, you can create a custom plugin to handle their configuration.
+This avoids duplication and ensures consistency in dependency versions and settings throughout your project.

+   - Code Generation: Custom plugins can automate code generation tasks.
+For instance, you can create a plugin that generates boilerplate code or initializes specific components based on predefined templates.
+This saves development time and reduces the chances of errors caused by manual code generation.

+   - Custom Conventions: Plugins can enforce custom conventions or best practices in your project.
+For example, you can create a plugin that enforces specific coding standards, project structure, or naming conventions.
+This helps maintain consistency and improves the overall code quality across the project.

 1. **Create custom plugins:**
 2.